ivankin1982/revolut-restapi/README.md

 transfers between accounts implemented in Java SE (not require a pre-installed container/server).

-For starting tests it is enough to download project and run package in maven.
+For starting tests it is enough to download project and run TEST in maven.
 Also there is possibility to run some tests directly from "src/test/java/com/revolut/task/" directory.
 There are two test classes:
   AccountRestApiTest.java